3 Spatial data operations

 Figure 3.8: The spatial distribution of cycle hire points in London based on official data (blue) and OpenStreetMap data (red).

 We can check if any of the points are the same by creating a pairwise boolean matrix of .intersects relations, then evaluating whether any of the values in it is True.
-Note that the .to_numpy method is applied to go from a DataFrame to a numpy array, for which .any gives a global rather than a row-wise summary, which is what we want in this case:
+Note that the .to_numpy method is applied to go from a DataFrame to an ndarray, for which .any gives a global rather than a row-wise summary.
+This is what we want in this case, because we are interested in whether any of the points intersect, not whether any of the points in each row intersect.

 m = cycle_hire.geometry.apply(